zutshi/S3CAMX/README.md

 Needed to reproduce comparison results (**included** in the distribution)

 ##Installing S3CAMX
-The distribution package was tested on
-- Ubuntu 12.04 and 14.04
+The distribution package was tested on Ubuntu 12.04 and 14.04 and should work on Python 2.7.x (Python 2.7.3 and higher).
-- Python 2.7.9

-but should also work on other Linux distributions with Python 2.7.x.

 We provide two packages of S3CAMX